B.M.S. College of Engineering

 B.M.S.
-College of Engineering. or Bhusanayana Mukundadas Sreenivasaiah College of Engineering (BMSCE) is a private engineering college in Basavanagudi, Bangalore, India.
+College of Engineering, or Bhusanayana Mukundadas Sreenivasaiah College of Engineering (BMSCE), is a private engineering college in Basavanagudi, Bangalore, India.
 It was started in 1946 by Bhusanayana Mukundadas Sreenivasaiah and is run by the B.M.S.
 Educational Trust.
 It is affiliated with Visvesvaraya Technological University and became autonomous in 2008.
-BMSCE is located on Bull Temple Road, Basavanagudi, diagonally opposite to the famous Bull Temple.
+BMSCE is located on Bull Temple Road, Basavanagudi, diagonally opposite the famous Bull Temple.
 Though a private college, it is partially funded by the Government of Karnataka.

-BMS College of Engineering (BMSCE) has existed for 74 years and has produced more than 40,000 engineers and leaders who have made significant contributions to the world.
-The institution offers 14 undergraduate and 15 postgraduate courses in both conventional and emerging fields.
+BMS College of Engineering (BMSCE) offers 14 undergraduate and 15 postgraduate courses in both conventional and emerging fields.
 Fourteen of its departments are recognized as research centers offering PhD and M.Sc degrees in science, engineering, and management.
 At present, over 350 research scholars are pursuing their PhD degrees in these centers, and 160 PhDs have been produced so far.
 BMSCE is an autonomous institution that has been approved by the All India Council for Technical Education (AICTE) and the University Grants Commission (UGC).
 The institution has been practicing outcome-based education since 2008.
 It is the first institution in Karnataka to be accredited by the National Board of Accreditation (NBA) in Tier I format, and it has recently received an "A++" grade from the National Assessment and Accreditation Council (NAAC) under Cycle II.

-The institution is also a recipient of the Ministry of Human Resource Development (MHRD) Scheme on Global Initiative of Academic Network (GIAN) and the National Doctoral Fellowship (NDF) – AICTE since 2018–19.
+The institution is a recipient of the Ministry of Human Resource Development (MHRD) Scheme on Global Initiative of Academic Network (GIAN) and the National Doctoral Fellowship (NDF) – AICTE since 2018–19.
 BMSCE has a student population of approximately 6,000, which is one of the largest student populations among engineering colleges in Karnataka.
-The institution is a preferred destination for students across the country due to its quality education, infrastructure, healthy teaching-learning practices, and industry-ready graduates.
-The college has modern classrooms and well-equipped labs that are regularly upgraded, and the campus is Wi-Fi enabled with 24x7 internet facilities.
+The college has modern classrooms, and a wi-fi enabled campus with 24x7 internet facilities.

-BMSCE, a top-ranked engineering institute, boasts a robust alumni network of over 24,000 members.
+BMSCE claims an alumni network of over 24,000 members.

 History

-BMSCE was founded in 1946 by B. M. Sreenivasaiah with three undergraduate courses namely mechanical, civil, and electrical engineering, as the first private sector initiative in engineering education in India.
+BMSCE was founded in 1946 by B. M. Sreenivasaiah with three undergraduate courses in mechanical, civil, and electrical engineering, as the first private sector initiative in engineering education in India.
 B. M. Sreenivasaiah was followed by his son B. S. Narayan.

 In 2024, suspicions were raised about irregularities in admission at the College for computer science seats.
 In June 2025, the College, along with the Akash Institute of Engineering and Technology, and the New Horizon College of Engineering was raided by officials from the Directorate of Enforcement to search for evidence connected to a suspected seat-blocking scandal related to student admissions for the 2024-2025 academic year.